 Always remember the BUD Rule:

 Buy no more than you need

 Use the paint you buy

 Drop off the leftovers for recycling

-Not Accepted
+Not Accepted Products

-- Unidentifiable, unknown, unlabelled, and - Containers with poor integrity (e.g. badly rusted) - leaking, bulging, improperly sealed) - Non-aerosol industrial paints and finishes (e.g. baked-on, heat resistant, etc.)

-Reaf patch and regainter on tay bit many bases.

-- Roof patch and repair, tar or tar/bitumen based products\

-- Patching stucco and spackling compounds

-Caulking compound, epoxies, glues, and

-- Non-aerosol traffic or line marking paint

-- Non-aerosol craft or automotive paint

-- Brushes, rags, and rollers

-- Two-part or component paints containing

-- catalyst or activator

-Colourants and tints - Paint thinner, resins, mineral spirits, and - Waxes, polishes, sealants, and other household products - Paint mixed with other products - Products registered as a pesticide under the Pest Control Products Act (has a P.C.P. registration number on label) - Paint for skating rinks and curling club floors - Household cleaners
+- Unidentifiable, unknown, unlabelled, and - Containers with poor integrity (e.g. badly rusted leaking, bulging, improperly sealed) - Non-aerosol industrial paints and finishes (e.g. baked-on, heat resistant, etc.) - Roof patch and repair, tar or tar/bitumen based products Patching stucco and spackling compounds - Caulking compound, epoxies, glues, and adhesives - Non-aerosol traffic or line marking paint - · Non-aerosol craft or automotive paint - · Brushes, rags, and rollers - Two-part or component paints containing catalyst or activator - Colourants and tints - Paint thinner, resins, mineral spirits, and - Waxes, polishes, sealants, and other household - Paint mixed with other products - Products registered as a pesticide under the Pest Control Products Act (has a P.C.F. - Paint for skating rinks and curling club floors - Household cleaners